dandacompany/n8n-nodes-figmation/README.md

 ### MCP Integration Workflow

-Check `examples/mcp-workflow.json` file for complete MCP workflow with 36 tool nodes.
+Check `examples/mcp-workflow.json` file for complete MCP workflow with 55+ tool nodes supporting all Figma commands.

+**Note**: The MCP workflow example includes advanced gradient fills, component instance management, and custom commands.
+New features like instance overrides and font search have been added for enhanced AI agent compatibility.

 ## Architecture